 Our associates are professionals working in the field of recovery and health, practicing from the Prospect Hill premises,offering complementary services.

 Jean Dixon is a Psychiatric Nurse with a history of leadership in the nursing profession.
 She has worked as a 12 Step Facilitator in the field of addictive and compulsive disorders since 1992.
 She has been instrumental in establishing and managing various centres focussing on recovery from addictive disorders.
-Her more recent focus on those affected by addiction, has led to the creation and facilitation of programs for centres and training of staff who are focussing on recovery programs.
+Jean tends not to pathologize life’s struggles and will accompany those who are battling difficult times.
+“Once we identify trustworthy others whose companionship encourages us, the power of the mutual struggle is encountered and change, healing and recovery commences,” she says.
 She believes that anything is possible and aim to create opportunities to manifest the fullest life on all levels.
-You can contact Jean directly on 0738750365.
+You can contact Jean directly on 0738750365 or visit www.jeandixon.co.za.

 Katy Menell is a registered counsellor (BA Oxon, BPsych UNISA), who has been working in the field of recovery from addiction since 2002, with a specific focus on an integrated approach to recovery.
 She has developed and facilitated a number of original family programs for various local facilities.
 She is certified by the University of Bath in working with families’ and substance misuse.
 She trained at the Tamalpa Institute in Expressive Arts Therapy (CA, USA) and draws on Somatic Awareness, Mindfulness, Narrative Practice & Non-Violent Communication in her work.
 She has been a student of consciousness and practiced meditation and yoga for over 20 years.
 She favours experiential practices and has a particular interest in the role of spirituality and creativity in change processes.
 Katy works with individuals, couples and families managing the effects of addiction, trauma, loss, anxiety and others stressors in their lives and relationships.
 You can contact Katy directly on 0832852710.